-A credit hour (semester hour) generally represents one 45 minutes of lecture per week for a 15 week term; Preparation, review and homework for each credit hour normally require two to three hours of self-study per week.
-Generally, one period of laboratory work (3 hours per week) is considered to be equal to one credit hour.
+A credit hour (semester hour) generally requires fifteen 45 minutes of lectures per semester.
+Preparation, review and homework for each credit hour normally require two to three hours of self-study per week.
+Generally, one period of laboratory work (2.5 hours) is considered to be equal to one lecture hour.
 The number of credit hours a student is able to carry in any one term depends upon a number of factors including study capabilities, health condition and the amount of time devoted to extracurricular activities.

 - Twelve credit-hours are considered a minimum academic load for a normal student in a regular term.
 JI undergraduates must carry a minimum of 12 credit hours to be considered full-time students except the graduating semester. - Full-time students can take up to 18 credits per semester.
-This includes credits from both JI and SJTU courses. - Students are required to obtain approval from the JI Undergraduate Committee for taking less than 12 credits or more than 18 credits (overload) of courses per semester. - Requests for overload should be submitted to the JI Undergraduate Education Office by the end of Friday of the first teaching week in every semester.
-The overload requests are reviewed on a case-by-case basis and are approved only under special circumstances of academic need.
-Final decisions will be announced to the applicants within the second teaching week of the same semester. - Due to computer system compatibility issues, a student's request for overload may not be automatically blocked by the registration system.
-It is the student's responsibility to obtain proper approvals for an overload.
-Consequences for overload without approval include: 1) Forced withdrawal from the courses to comply with the overload policy, and 2) Invalidation of the extra credits such that the grades are not recorded and the credits are not counted towards the degree requirements.
+These include credits from both JI and SJTU courses. - Students are required to obtain approval from the JI Undergraduate Committee for taking less than 12 credits or more than 18 credits (overload) of courses per semester. - Requests for overload/underload should be submitted to the JI Undergraduate Education Office by the end of Friday of the first teaching week in every semester.
+The overload/underload requests are reviewed on a case-by-case basis and are approved only under special circumstances of academic need.
+Final decisions will be announced to the applicants within the second teaching week of the same semester. - It is the student's responsibility to obtain proper approvals for an overload/underload.
+Consequences without approval include: 1) Forced withdrawal from the courses, and 2) Invalidation of the credits such that the grades are not recorded and the credits are not counted towards the degree requirements.